Counselling, wellbeing and mental health support

 Counsellors won't be able to provide instant solutions but will listen to you and help you develop an increasing awareness of yourself and your possible choices.

-We usually offer contracts of up to four sessions per person.
+We usually offer up to four sessions per person.
 These sessions last 50 minutes and are typically held weekly.
 In most cases this number of sessions is sufficient and ensures that everyone who applies for counselling is seen in the shortest time possible.
 You can return to the Student Counselling Centre for further counselling throughout your time at the University of Leeds.

 Our free online counselling service may help you if you are currently registered at the University of Leeds but are studying or on work placement away from the city

 Mental health support